GeorginaCarlisle/wild-sliding-puzzles-p2/README.md

 [Responsive Web Design Checker](https://responsivedesignchecker.com) - Used to check responsivity across a range of devices and screen sizes

+[Am I responsive](https://ui.dev/amiresponsive) - Used to create the image displayed at the beginning of the readme.

 [Favicon.cc](https://www.favicon.cc/) - Used to create the favicon.

 [Return to contents list](#contents)